Package 'stratallo'

 lambda0

-• initial parameter 'lambda' (optional).
+initial value of the parameter λ\lambda (optional).

 maxiter